Series: Model Under Cover

 But what's the deal with the mysterious memory stick full of photos?
 And can Axelle stop getting distracted by a certain mega-cute boy band member long enough to stop a killer in their tracks?

-Carina Axelsson is half-Swedish, half-Mexican and grew up in California.
-After moving to New York she embarked on a jet-setting modelling career which saw her starring in advertising and magazine campaigns across the globe, including shoots for Vogue and Elle.
-She is the author of the bestselling Model Under Cover series and splits her time between her UK writing bolthole and the fairy-tale forests of Germany.
-Author Location: UK & Germany.
+Carina Axelsson is a former fashion model whose jet-setting career saw her starring in many advertising and magazine campaigns across the globe.
+She is the author of the bestselling Model Under Cover series.
+Carina splits her time between her UK writing bolthole and the fairytale forests of Germany and she really believes EVERYONE needs to find their inner QUEEN.

 Visit www.carinaaxelsson.com/ to find out more.